Yothabo/MKN-ms/README.md

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 🧠 About Muzi Ka Nkulunkulu
-Muzi Ka Nkulunkulu is a religion with unique traditions and organizational needs.
+Muzi Ka Nkulunkulu(MKN) is a religion with unique traditions and organizational needs.
 MKN-MS is built to preserve those values while embracing modern digital tools to support members worldwide.